-When comparing Input Mono vs Operator, the Slant community recommends Input Mono for most people.
-In the question“What are the best programming fonts?”
-Input Mono is ranked 44th while Operator is ranked 48th.
+When comparing Input Mono vs Operator Mono, the Slant community recommends Input Mono for most people.
+In the question“What are the best fonts to use in a terminal emulator?”
+Input Mono is ranked 9th while Operator Mono is ranked 29th.
 The most important reason people chose Input Mono is:

 Many letter-forms are available in Input Mono, the width and line-height of which are changeable.
 There are also non-monospaced sans and sans-serif forms available.